airbytehq/airbyte/docs/connector-development/config-based/overview.md

 Any builtin components can be overloaded by a custom Python class.
 To create a custom component, define a new class in a new file in the connector's module.
 The class must implement the interface of the component it is replacing.
 For instance, a pagination strategy must implement `airbyte_cdk.sources.declarative.requesters.paginators.strategies.pagination_strategy.PaginationStrategy`.
-The class must also be a dataclass where each field represent an argument to configure from the yaml file, and an `InitVar` named options.
+The class must also be a dataclass where each field represents an argument to configure from the yaml file, and an `InitVar` named options.

 For example: